Nynergy/kadai/README.md

 ## What exactly does it do?

-It takes a project name on the command line, and creates that project directory in the user's `~/.kadai` directory if it doesn't already exist.
+It takes an optional project name on the command line, and creates that project directory in the user's `~/.kadai` directory if it doesn't already exist.
 Within each project directory there are three files: `tracker.json`, `backlog.json`, and `archive.json`, which is what _kadai_ uses to read and store task data.

 Invoking _kadai_ without specifying a project name will show you the project selection menu, where you can open an existing project, create a new one, edit